FAQ

 -

-Yes, we encourage business owners from all industries to apply.
-We are proud that our cohorts represent all industries including brick & mortar, services, and tech business from across the U.S. and Puerto Rico.
+Our programs are industry agnostic, and we encourage business owners from all industries to apply.
+We are proud that our cohorts represent all industries, including brick-and-mortar, services, and tech businesses from across the U.S. and Puerto Rico.

 Can my business be based outside of the U.S. or Puerto Rico?